stayboogy/stayboogy_WinPE/README.md

 - supports x86 / x64, supports BIOS / UEFI setups

+- supports updating recovery image mas you add things to your system

+- requires no-third party applications, uses only what is provided in the WAIK

 ## How to Use

 1) create a basic WinPE iso from the WAIK - does not require any added components not even DismCmdlets